 What is Amazon EventBridge?

-Amazon EventBridge is a serverless event bus that makes it easy to connect application data, integrated Software as a Service (SaaS) applications, and Amazon Web Services (AWS).
+Amazon EventBridge is a serverless bus that makes it easy to connect application data, integrated Software as a Service (SaaS) applications, and Amazon Web Services (AWS).

-EventBridge vs. CloudWatch Events
+Amazon EventBridge vs. CloudWatch Events

 Alert-driven business logic

-Many legacy monitoring solutions create a deluge of alerts that can't always be attended to efficiently.
+Multiple legacy monitoring solutions create a deluge of alerts that can't always be attended to efficiently.
 Responding to critical alerts manually requires machine data and human intelligence to be paired.
 What if these alerts could drive business logic-like cloud bursting, auto-scale instances, or auto-remediate themselves?

 Site24x7 integration with Amazon EventBridge enables you to auto-remediate the alerts.
 While monitoring your hybrid IT infrastructure, the real-time alerts from Site24x7 can be routed to EventBridge easily.
 EventBridge uses its rule set to invoke built-in targets like AWS Lambda, SNS, ECS tasks, Kinesis streams, or other AWS services.
 The targets are part of multiple fan-out options of EventBridge and can be used to start auto-remediation pipelines, run analytics queries, or other automation steps.

 Closed-loop event response in IT automation has been reactive rather than proactive for quite some time.
-Continuous closed-loop automation solutions help you improve SLA compliance, customer experience, and reduce the need for manual intervention in the operational process.
-With EventBridge, you can orchestrate workflows to achieve optimal efficiency, but it is much more than an orchestration tool.
+Continuous closed-loop automation solutions help you improve SLA compliance, customer experience, and reduce the need for manual intervention in the cloud operational process.
+With EventBridge, you can orchestrate your workflows to achieve optimal efficiency, but it is much more than an orchestration tool.

 1. Cloud bursting